-The QDR-IV XP SRAM provides support that allows a memory controller to deskew signals for a high-speed operation.
-The memory controller provides the deskew function if deskew is desired.
-During the deskew operation, the QDR-IV XP SRAM operates in the Loopback mode.
+The QDR-IV HP SRAM provides support that allows a memory controller to deskew signals for high speed operation.
+The memory controller provides the deskew function, if deskew is desired.
+During the deskew operation the QDR-IV HP SRAM operates in a loopback mode.